Jack-Storment/amberly-local/src/pages/products/index.md

 ---
 templateKey: 'product-page'
 path: /products
-title: Our Coffee
+title: Our Beer
 image: /img/jumbotron.jpg
-heading: Great coffee with a conscience
+heading: Great beer with a conscience
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Amberly is the ultimate spot for beer lovers who want to learn about their quality beer and how it is brewed.
 intro:
   blurbs:
     - image: /img/coffee.png